Giant panda in French zoo gives birth to female twins

-PARIS (AP) — A giant panda on loan to France from China gave birth to two female twin cubs early Monday, a French zoo announced.
+PARIS (AP) — A giant panda on loan to France from China gave birth to two female twin cubs early Monday, a French zoo announced, declaring “they are very lively, pink and plump.”

 The Beauval Zoo, south of Paris, said the twins were born shortly after 1 a.m.
 They weigh 149 and 129 grams (5.3 and 4.6 ounces).